 401(k), IRA, or Other Retirement Fund

 You can use your retirement fund to pay for the startup cost of the franchise.
 Typically, you would incur an early withdrawal fee if you do this.
-But there are ways to roll over the funds to a certain type of accounts to avoid paying the penalty.
+But there are ways to roll over the funds to a certain type of account to avoid paying the penalty.
 A rollover for business startups (ROBS) arrangement allows you to do this for instance.
-If you’re exploring this option, it’s vital that you consult with your accountant.
+However, if you’re exploring this option, it’s vital that you consult with your accountant.

 Home Equity Loan

-If you’ve built up enough equity on your home, you can borrow using your home’s equity as collateral.
+If you’ve built up enough equity in your home, you can borrow using your home’s equity as collateral.
 This type of loan typically offers less interest rate compared to a personal loan.

 Banks and Other Lenders

-Once you’ve signed on the agreement and paid the franchise fee, it’s imperative that you arm yourself with all the knowledge and skills necessary to learn how to start your franchise.
+Last, but not least, once you’ve signed the agreement and paid the franchise fee, it’s imperative that you arm yourself with all the knowledge and skills necessary to learn how to start a franchise.
 Attending the franchisor’s unique training program is the best way to do just that.
 The program can include one or a combination of these:

 Online Trainings.
 Online sessions are usually done to introduce key business concepts.
-You can complete these trainings at the comfort of your home.
+You can complete these trainings in the comfort of your home.